vesoft-inc/nebula-studio/CONTRIBUTING.md

-## Nebula Graph Studio Contributing Guide
+## NebulaGraph Studio Contributing Guide
-Thank you for being interested in contributing to Nebula Graph Studio.
+Thank you for being interested in contributing to NebulaGraph Studio.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines

 A high level overview of tools used: